Admissions: Apply by March 1 for Fall admission.

 Admission decisions will be announced in April.

-Admission to the DED is competitive and space in the program is limited.
+Admission is competitive and space in the program is limited.
 Unfortunately, in some cases this will mean that qualified applicants are not admitted to the program.
-Qualified applicants who are not admitted may reapply again.
-Please note that meeting the minimum admission requirements does not guarantee admission to the DED program.
+Qualified applicants who are not admitted may reapply.
+Note that meeting the minimum admission requirements does not guarantee admission to the program.
 In some cases an interview with the DED Admissions Committee will be required.
+Applicants should understand that this is not a distance education program.

 Contact Dr. J. Michael Patrick, DED Program Director.